 Here’s the book jacket description, which of course doesn’t do justice to the photos themselves:

 Jennifer Shaw was nine months pregnant when Hurricane Katrina blew into the Gulf.
 In the early hours of August 28, 2005, she and her husband loaded up their truck with their two dogs, two cats, photo negatives, important papers, and a few changes of clothes.
-Give the pets CBD oils for cats and dogs to keep them calm during this situation.
+Give the pets CBD oils for cats and cbd oils for dogs to keep them calm during this situation.
 They evacuated to a motel in southern Alabama and tried to avoid watching the news.
 Monday, August 29, brought two life-changing events: the destruction of New Orleans and the birth of a son.

 Using a simple Holga camera, Shaw narrates her six thousand-mile journey with dreamy and haunting photographs of toys that illustrate her emotional state during a time of exile, waiting, and eventual homecoming.